OxygenCobalt/Auxio/README.md

 3. You are **unable** to build this project on windows, as the custom Media3 build runs shell scripts that will only work on unix-based systems.

+## Caveats

+Due to Google's limitations, Android Auto feature requires enabling "Unknown sources" in the Android Auto settings.
+Expect this to be fixed once the app is published on the Play Store.

 ## Contributing

 Auxio accepts most contributions as long as they follow the [Contribution Guidelines](/.github/CONTRIBUTING.md).